 What is Okra?

-Okra or Okro is also known as “lady’s finger” because of its shape which resembles the thin delicate fingers of a woman.
-It is a flowering plant with edible seed pods that belongs in the mallow family.
-It is often cultivated in Africa and South Asia and it grows best in warm climates.
-It is a renowned superfood because it is low in calories and packed with nutrients, minerals, vitamins, antioxidants, and fiber.
+Okra is also known as “lady’s finger” because of its shape, which resembles the thin, delicate fingers of a woman.
+It is a flowering plant with edible seed pods that belongs to the mallow family.
+It is often cultivated in Africa and South Asia, where it grows best in warm climates.
+It is a well-known superfood due to its low-calorie content and high concentration of nutrients, minerals, vitamins, antioxidants, and fiber.

 Tips and Procedures:

 - Make sure not to overcook the okra.
 The less cooked okra is, the better it is for our health.

 - Just blanch the okra and transfer it to a plate.
 You may also put the boiled okra in a large bowl with cold water and/or ice cubes for a few minutes to stop it from cooking.
 Then, drain the water and transfer the okra to a serving plate.

 - It is best to use brightly colored okra pods.
 Avoid using dull, bruised, soft, or blemished okra pods.
 If they are too ripe, they will have a very sticky texture.